PongphopLp/ScriptAutorepair/README.md

 ************************************************************************************************
-Extract then rename files, enclose class and save -> Rename method -> Mutanerator -> Organize mutants files -> kGenProg
+Extract then rename files, enclose class and save -> Rename Method -> Mutanerator -> Organize mutants and test files -> kGenProg
 ************************************************************************************************

 **Extract db and save**
 The save_pair.py in ExtractSqlite/ use to extract the files from the .db database file.
 Also renaming the file name and enclosing the src code method.
 Just make sure to correct the path.

-The output structure will be:
+**Rename Method**

-Where # is the number of pair from 1 to 1342, and $ is the number of method between 1 and 2.
+Just put the rename script in the same directory as output folder from save_pair.py and make sure to correct the path or folder name.

 **Mutanerator**
 The mutate_script.py in Mutation/ use to automatically mutate src code files in every pair.